oresat/oresat-software-docs/docs/primers/canopen.rst

 ``0x181`` is reserved to be the Time Sync TPDO.
 Both the C3 and GPS board can send it.
-All nodes that care about time, except the node that sent the Time Sync TPDO, will sync their clocks to the time in the Time Sync TPDO when it is recieved.
+All nodes that care about time, except the node that sent the Time Sync TPDO, will sync their clocks to the time in the Time Sync TPDO when it is received.

-The C3 has an RTC (Real Time Clock) and the GPS board has a GPS reciever and will set it's system time to the GPS time in GPS messages.
+The C3 has an RTC (Real Time Clock) and the GPS board has a GPS receiver and will set it's system time to the GPS time in GPS messages.

-The GPS board will only send the Time Sync TPDO, if has sync it's system time to GPS time and it recieves a SYNC message from the C3.
-So, either way the C3 has full control when all clocks are sync'd.
+The GPS board will only send the Time Sync TPDO, if has sync it's system time to GPS time and it receives a SYNC message from the C3.
+So, either way the C3 has full control when all clocks are synchronized.
 The C3 can just send out the Time Sync TPDO (it will use the time from it's RTC) or request it from the GPS board, if the GPS board is on.